stevector/documentation/README.md

 ./vendor/bin/sculpin generate
 ./vendor/bin/sculpin server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can now visit your docs site at <http://localhost:8000/docs>

 You can combine the two actions - generate the docs and start the server - with: